annniiii/annniiii.github.io/README.md

 # annniiii.github.io
-This is a custom made website for my first client.
+This is a test website made for friend.
+An updated/cleaner version can be found also on git

 ---end---